Vegan Food in Taipei || Discover The Best Vegan Eats

 Choudoufu 臭豆腐

-The absolute classic and quintessential Taiwanese food; otherwise known as ‘stinky tofu‘ (clue is in the name), this dish is completely vegan.
+The absolute classic and quintessential local food in Taipei; otherwise known as ‘stinky tofu’ (the clue is in the name), this dish is completely vegan.

 Yum, just beware of the smell – you can’t miss it!